Boy Harsher

-Boy Harsher is an American electronic music group, formed in 2013 in Savannah, Georgia.
+Boy Harsher is an American electronic music group formed in 2013 in Savannah, Georgia.
 Currently based in Northampton, Massachusetts, the band consists of vocalist Jae Matthews and producer Augustus Muller.
 The band has amassed a cult following since their formation, and their song "Pain" has become an underground hit.
 Matthews and Muller own and run the label Nude Club, which is exclusively devoted to Boy Harsher and related artists.

 History

 Knowing each other from film school in Savannah, Muller and Matthews started the project Teen Dreamz in 2013, which acted as a precursor to Boy Harsher.
 The project consisted of Matthews performing her spoken word pieces and Muller providing a musical backing.
 Throughout the year, Teen Dreamz's sound became more danceable, as Matthews's vocals developed into a more expressive singing style.
 The band renamed their project as Boy Harsher in 2014.

-Boy Harsher released its home-recorded debut EP, Lesser Man in the same year.
+Boy Harsher released its home-recorded debut EP Lesser Man in the same year.
 Following their relocation to Massachusetts, the band recorded and released its debut album, Yr Body Is Nothing in 2016 on DKA Records.
 After the release of 2017's Country Girl EP, the band formed their Nude Club imprint in 2018, re-issuing their catalog.
 One of the first releases on Nude Club, "Pain II", is a reissue of their 2014 single with a remix by The Soft Moon.
-Their sophomore studio album, 2019's Careful, was backed by an extended reissue of Country Girl as Country Girl Uncut.
-In that year, a remix album of Careful, titled Careful Remixes, etc. was also released; it featured remixes from techno producers such as Marcel Dettmann and Silent Servant.
+Their sophomore studio album, 2019's Careful, was backed by an extended reissue of Country Girl EP as Country Girl Uncut.
+In that year, a remix album of Careful, titled Careful Remixes, etc., was also released; it featured remixes from techno producers such as Marcel Dettmann and Silent Servant.

 On April 10, 2020, Muller released his debut soundtrack album, Machine Learning Experiments (Original Soundtrack), which featured original scores composed for two short adult films, Orgone Theory and Hydra.
 The album was issued on Nude Club.
 In 2021, the band remixed the Perfume Genius song "Your Body Changes Everything."
-The remix was featured in the album, Immediately Remixes.
+The remix was featured on the album Immediately Remixes.
+In November of 2021, Boy Harsher collaborated with the Eurorack synth designer Ross Fish of Moffenzeef Modular to create "The Runner", a limited-edition Drone synthesizer, to promote their upcoming film.
 In January 2022, the band's directorial debut film, The Runner, was released with an accompanying soundtrack.
 The short film starred Kristina Esfandiari.
+In November of 2023, Boy Harsher collaborated with Moffenzeef Modular once again to release "The Runner 2", an updated version of the previous drone synth.

-In January 2023, a US show was announced: the band will play at the Cruel World Festival in Pasadena, California on May 20, 2023.
+Following the release of The Runner, Boy Harsher played several high-profile music festivals from 2022 to 2024, including Primavera Sound, Roadburn Festival, Cruel World Festival and Coachella.
+In late 2024, Boy Harsher collaborated with LUCY (Cooper B. Handy) under the project "Safe Mind" releasing the track "6' Pole" on September 4, 2024.
+On May 28th, 2025, Safe Mind later released the track "Standing on Air" and announced the release of their album, Cutting the Stone on July 25th, 2025.